The 10-Day DMV Deadline Your Attorney Might Not Mention

 Most attorneys treat the DMV hearing as a sideshow.
 File the request to preserve the license, show up, lose, move on.
 That's the standard playbook.

-Taylor's argument is different.
-He treats the DMV hearing as a free deposition of the arresting officer.
+The smarter approach is different.
+It treats the DMV hearing as a free deposition of the arresting officer.

 Think about what happens at the DMV hearing: